Ambient Occlusion

 fig 18: Lambert.
 Image extracted from ``learnopengl``.

-Since light hits a surface point from all directions we must check occlusion on all directions too!!.
-If there is no occlusion, the diffuse component will become the weighted average of all incident light.
+Since in a complitelly diffuse surface, light hits a point from all directions 18, we must check occlusion on all directions too!!.

 A basic algorithm to calculate Ambient Occlusion is to generate random vectors inside a hemisphere aligned with the fragment normal.
 We ray cast in those directions and store how many rays have been occluded.
 We average the result and store it in a texture.